gitHu6-newb/FoldingAtAltitude/README.md

 26. Add/Create an Automation Account and fill in the info.
 Name: you create (I named mine autobot), but the rest need to be chosen from their respective drop down menus, corresponding with the VM you made earlier, i.e. using the vm command from the beginning as an example, that would make Resource group = myCloudFolding and Location = East US.
 Then click Create

-27. When it lists your automation account, clicking on it opens a panel, then 12th item down click on Runbooks gallery [fig 16](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_auto2.gif)
+27. When it lists your automation account (may have to refresh), clicking on it opens a panel, then 12th item down click on Runbooks gallery [fig 16](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_auto2.gif)

 28. Click on "Start Azure V2 VMs" and then click on "Import" and OK [fig 17](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_auto3.gif)

-29. After importing it, click back to your automation Runbook gallery [fig 18](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_auto4.gif)
+29. After importing it, click your automation Runbook gallery [fig 18](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_auto4.gif)

-30. Now click on "Runbooks" and then the new "StartAzureV2Vm" [fig 19](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_auto5.gif)
+30. Click on "Runbooks" and then the new "StartAzureV2Vm" [fig 19](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_auto5.gif)

 31. Along the top, click on the "Edit" button